thickkoezz/rust-axum-boilerplate/README.md

 - [x] Extractors: Validation extractor for getting data from requests and validate with `validator` crate.
 - [x] App config (dotenvy): Load your application's configuration from a `.env` file.
 - [x] Server Metrics with Prometheus using `axum-prometheus`.
 If you run in localhost, you can access the dashboard at [localhost:9091](http://localhost:9091).
+- [x] Hashing: Password hashing
+- [x] JWT utils: Utilities for working with JWTs.
+- [x] Authentication: User authentication system.

 ## Possible Planned Features

-- Authentication: User authentication system.
-- Hashing: Password hashing
-- Jwt utils: Utilities for working with JWTs.
+- [ ] Tests: Add tests for the application.

 ## Project Structure